 - An increase of \$110,476 within Police Administration for the annual purchase of four cruisers and associated equipment to outfit the vehicles (lights, radios, etc.).
-This reflects both a pervehicle price increase and the removal of ARPA-funded offsets to those lines that was in place in FY24. - A reduction of \$14,737 in the Quartermaster budget within Patrol-reflecting updated pricing for uniforms and supplies for new and existing officers. - An increase of \$14,200 within the Training budget reflecting the training costs for two additional recruits, defensive tactics and de-escalation training, and first line supervisor training. - An increase of \$155,519 within the Accident Records budget reflecting the full cost of the new body and cruiser cameras, which had been partially ARPA-funded in FY24. - An increase of \$9,000 within the Communications budget to reflect the rising cost of radios and radio equipment, which impacts the replacement program for dispatch operations. - The cost of police cruiser purchases & related equipment are moved to the Capital Improvement Plan, in the Administrative Services/ Interfund Transfers section of the budget.
+This reflects both a pervehicle price increase and the removal of ARPA-funded offsets to those lines that was in place in FY24. - A reduction of \$14,737 in the Quartermaster budget within Patrol-reflecting updated pricing for uniforms and supplies for new and existing officers. - An increase of \$14,200 within the Training budget reflecting the training costs for two additional recruits, defensive tactics and de-escalation training, and first line supervisor training. - An increase of \$155,519 within the Accident Records budget reflecting the full cost of the new body and cruiser cameras, which had been partially ARPA-funded in FY24. - An increase of \$9,000 within the Communications budget to reflect the rising cost of radios and radio equipment, which impacts the replacement program for dispatch operations.

 - 1. Increase efforts to identify, attract, and retain a diverse workforce of employees at the Manchester Police Department.
 In Progress. - 2.
 Update the Verint Audiolog system to improve the quality of digital call and screen recording.
 Completed. - 3.
 Implement the High Q public records request system for the Manchester Police Department Records Division.
 In Progress. - 4.
 Implement a new training schedule (7 days) based around the new patrol schedule broken up into two 6-month bids.
 Completed. - 5.
 Increase the polygraph unit to 3 trained polygraphers.
 In Progress. - 6.
-Continue to get newer officers certain basic but necessary law enforcement trainings such as Crisis Intervention Training, ARIDE (Advanced Roadside Impaired Driving Enforcement),

-Interview and Interrogation, and Basic DUI training.
+Continue to get newer officers certain basic but necessary law enforcement trainings such as Crisis Intervention Training, ARIDE (Advanced Roadside Impaired Driving Enforcement), Interview and Interrogation, and Basic DUI training.
 Ongoing.

-- 7. Continue to seek to improve training of new and existing officers, particularly in areas involving public relations & interactions, de-escalation, community engagement, etc. Ongoing. - 8.
+- Continue to seek to improve training of new and existing officers, particularly in areas involving public relations & interactions, de-escalation, community engagement, etc. Ongoing. - 8.
 Explore solutions to challenges currently faced in the recruitment & retention of public safety dispatchers.
 Ongoing.